 I don’t know what it is about this season, but it just didn’t connect with me on any level.
 Even as recently as Power Rangers Megaforce I enjoyed the Gosei Great Megazord design to a point that I sprung for the more detailed Japanese version of the toy.
 The designs of everything in Ninja Steel, which of course connects back to the Shuriken Sentai Ninninger season in Japan that provided some of the footage for this U.S. release, just left me bored.

-Story wise, ever since Saban Brands decided to split every season into two, it seems to have messed with the pacing of stories.
+Story-wise, ever since Saban Brands decided to split every season into two, it seems to have messed with the pacing of stories.
 Not that Power Rangers seasons have ever been high art, but there were seasons that were engaging.
-Think Power Rangers Jungle Fury, that seasons ranks near the top of my list for sure for actually having some depth.
+Think Power Rangers Jungle Fury, that season ranks near the top of my list for sure for actually having some depth.
 The split season concept just stretches things out far past the breaking point in my opinion.
 The pacing is off and it’s just difficult to engage with the storyline.

 Power Rangers Ninja Steel DVD Review – The Set